-- 1. All full time staff are fully trained and have received their Occupational First Aid Certificate.
-All accidents are reported to the office where first aid will be carried out if necessary. - 2.
-All non-emergency first aid will be carried out in the front office which acts as a first aid room in the centre. - 3.
+- All full time staff are fully trained and have received their Occupational First Aid Certificate.
+All accidents are reported to the childcare office where first aid will be carried out if necessary. - 2.
+There is a trained First Aid Responder available to children at all times. - 3.
+All non-emergency first aid will be carried out in the childcare office which acts as a first aid room in the childcare centre. - 4.
 If your child receives non-emergency First Aid we will discuss the details with you when you collect your child.
-Parent's will be contacted immediately in more serious situations. - Please note that First aid boxes can be found at the following locations: Childcare Kitchen, Dolphin Classroom, Meerkat Classroom and Koala Classroom - 5.
-Staff will deal with minor accidents on the premises; all accidents will be recorded and reported to management on an accident report form for review by our health and safety committee.
+Parent's will be contacted immediately in more serious situations. - 5.
+Please note that First aid boxes can be found at the following locations: Childcare Kitchen, Dolphin Classroom, Meerkat Classroom and Koala Classroom - Staff will deal with minor accidents on the premises; each class has their own accident/incident report book.
+All accidents/incidents will be recorded and reported to management for review by our health and safety committee. - 7.
+Staff will present any accident/incident reports regarding their child to parents who must sign the accident/incident report.
+They will then be given a copy of the report to take home.